cpun94/personal-analytics-projects/README.md

 This repository is created primarily for the purposes of self-learning and hobby and contains a collection of analytics projects focusing on data cleaning, exploratory data analysis, and data visualization.
 Each project aims to uncover insights and communicate compelling narratives through visualizations.

-My personal goal through these projects is to strengthen and showcase my analytical thinking, technical skills, and storytelling ability.
+My personal goal is to strengthen and showcase my analytical thinking, technical skills, and storytelling ability.

 ## Table of Contents
 • [Welcome & Overview](README.md)